Our mission is…

 Some years ago a group of expat women decided to do something to help the children learn to read and write.
 They started visiting the dump and giving lessons.
 The idea grew and more children wanted to come, so the HALMS charity raised enough money to convert a building into a school with permanent teachers.
 The school also has room for children to live there, if they are not able to stay with their parents.

-Our next objective is to send a teacher from BJAB to HALMS to help the other teachers use the books and resources in the best way and to give professional advice on teaching methods.
-Mr Mitchell will visit HALMS during the Easter holiday and we are raising money to buy the air ticket.
 At BJAB we are interested to learn about the dump and the way of life for children who live there.
 We know that UNICEF and other charities are working to help address the problem.
-But with an estimated 200,000 children in this situation across the Philippines, we are excited to see how our contribution can make a difference to those less fortunate than ourselves.
+But with an estimated 200,000 children in this situation across the Philippines, we were inspired to see how our contribution can make a difference to those less fortunate than ourselves.